wtcoin/docs-1/source/includes/_objects.md

 }
 ```

-A TransactionInput represents an input consumed within a transaction.
-Typically found within an array in a [Transaction](#transaction).
-In most cases, Transaction Inputs are from previous [UTXOs](https://bitcoin.org/en/glossary/unspent-transaction-output), with the most prominent exceptions being attempted double-spend and [coinbase](https://bitcoin.org/en/glossary/coinbase) inputs.
+A TXInput represents an input consumed within a transaction.
+Typically found within an array in a [TX](#tx).
+In most cases, TXInputs are from previous [UTXOs](https://bitcoin.org/en/glossary/unspent-transaction-output), with the most prominent exceptions being attempted double-spend and [coinbase](https://bitcoin.org/en/glossary/coinbase) inputs.

 Attribute | Type | Description
 --------- | ---- | -----------